The Rich Well: The history and description

-Soldiers, officers, inhabitants of the fortress and inhabitants of the nearest settlement Poludenka used the well water.

-The spring was on a slope near the artillery pier; from it people made underground passage in the central part of the fortress, from which the water barrels were delivered.
+Temernitskaya customs house was founded in 1749 near the Rich well.

 Then, the spring, which called Bogatuanovsky spring, supplied water to the city's quarters in 19 and 20 centuries.
 The first city plumbing, which began its work in 1860, took water from Bogatuanovsky spring. from the mid-1920s the water from the spring is used only for technical purposes.

-Former Bogatuanovsky Avenue and modern Bogatuanovsky descent owe the well for their names.
+On the eve of the 250th anniversary of Rostov-on-Don, the rotunda and the territory around it were reconstructed using the forms of industrial architecture of the end of 19 century, installed memorial plaque.